Improved Distributed $\Delta$-Coloring: Introduction and Related Work

-Furthermore, $\Delta$-coloring is the only coloring problem for which we know an $\omega(\log^* n)$ lower bound, even for constant-degree graphs.
+Furthermore, in contrast to $(\Delta+1)$-coloring, $\Delta$-coloring has an $\omega(\log^* n)$ lower bound, even for constant-degree graphs~\cite{brandt2016LLL,chang2016exponential}.
 The nature of this problem is very different from $(\Delta+1)$-coloring which can be computed in $O(\log^* n)$ rounds in bounded degree graphs.
-Recently, in the context of lower bounds for the Lovasz Local Lemma problem, Brandt et al.~\cite{brandt2016LLL} proved that $\Omega(\log\log n)$-rounds are needed by any randomized $\Delta$-coloring algorithm, even in constant-degree graphs.
+Recently, in the context of lower bounds for the \emph{Lov\'asz Local Lemma problem}, Brandt et al.~\cite{brandt2016LLL} proved that $\Omega(\log\log n)$-rounds are needed by any randomized $\Delta$-coloring algorithm, even in constant-degree graphs.
 These results led to two problems which exhibit an exponential separation between their randomized and deterministic complexity.
-Sinkless orientation has an $\Omega(\log \log n)$ randomized lower bound~\cite{brandt2016LLL} and an $\Omega(\log n)$ the deterministic lower bound~\cite{brandt2016LLL,chang2016exponential}, with matching randomized and deterministic upper bounds~\cite{ghaffari2017splitting}.
+Sinkless orientation has an $\Omega(\log \log n)$ randomized lower bound~\cite{brandt2016LLL} and an $\Omega(\log n)$ deterministic lower bound~\cite{brandt2016LLL,chang2016exponential}, with matching randomized and deterministic upper bounds~\cite{ghaffari2017splitting}.
 The other problem is $\Delta$-coloring, which also has an $\Omega(\log \log n)$ randomized lower bound~\cite{brandt2016LLL} and an $\Omega(\log n)$ deterministic lower bound~\cite{chang2016exponential}; however, finding matching upper bounds has remained mostly open.

-\paragraph{State of the Art for distributed $\Delta$-coloring.} The only known distributed algorithm for computing a $\Delta$-coloring is the $O(\log^3 n/\log \Delta)$-round randomized algorithm of Panconesi and Srinivasan~\cite{panconesi1992improved, panconesi95delta}.
-They also provide a deterministic variant of their algorithm with complexity $O(\Delta \log^2 n)$.
+\paragraph{State of the Art for distributed $\Delta$-coloring.} Panconesi and Srinivasan gave a randomized distributed algorithm for computing a $\Delta$-coloring in $O(\log^3 n/\log \Delta)$ rounds~\cite{panconesi1992improved, Panconesi1995}.
+They also provided a deterministic variant of their algorithm with complexity $O(\Delta \log^2 n)$.
+Recently, Aboulker et al.\ \cite{aboulker18sparse} gave a more general algorithm for $d$-list coloring graphs of maximum average degree $d$ in time $O(\Delta^4 \log^3 n)$.
 In the special case of trees of large enough maximum degree, Chang et al.~\cite{chang2016exponential} give an $O(\log\log n)$-round randomized algorithm for computing a $\Delta$-coloring.
 This, combined with their deterministic lower bound $\Omega(\log n)$ \cite{chang2016exponential}, gives an exponential separation on trees.
 Our algorithms establish this separation in the general bounded-degree case.